cloudersolutions/website/src/content/news/energy-savings-and-real-time-monitoring-for-a-historic-property-with-clouders-system.md

 In addition, the system gave the client full visibility into all building automation data for the first time through the Clouder Dashboard.
 The owner can, for example, review trend data from each monitored point, and the ability to feed real data directly into the billing process via Clouder improves the property’s profitability.

-> _Clouder’s system is better than I could imagine.
+> Clouder’s system is better than I could imagine.
 To think that we’ve had two machines going on 16 hours per day and now we’re able to save so much energy being able to control them in real time by the usage of the space.
-I bet our energy savings are more than 50% with this._
+I bet our energy savings are more than 50% with this.
 >
-> _Jani Pulkkkinen, Construction Manager, Conficap_
+> Jani Pulkkinen, Construction Manager, Conficap